jmmjsolutions/fixerio_for_pdr/README.md

 # fixerio_for_pdr
 Fixer is a simple and lightweight API for current and historical foreign exchange (forex) rates.
 Free registration is required to get an API key.
+The free subscription is restricted to a base currency of EUR.

 The Pandas datareader (https://pandas-datareader.readthedocs.io/) is a pydatas package that allows a pandas user to create a dataframe from various internet datasources, currently including: Yahoo!
 Finance.
 Google Finance.